-Dickerson was taken into custody and transported to Troop 7 where he refused to comply with having his fingerprints and photograph taken, Jaffe said.
-He was charged with fifth offense DUI – a felony, failure to comply with taking of photos and fingerprints, offensive touching, and other traffic offenses.
-He was arraigned and committed to Sussex Correctional Institution in default of $7,800 cash only bond.
+Buckley was taken into custody without incident and transported to Troop 7 where he was charged with his fifth DUI offense – a felony – and other drug charges.
+He was arraigned at Justice of the Peace Court 7 and committed to Sussex Correctional Institution in default of $5,401 secured bail.